 Dr Nicki Whitehouse (PI), Plymouth University

-Nicki specialises in the analysis of fossil beetles from a variety of palaeoenvironmental settings, including archaeological sites.
+Nicki is a current Associate Professor (Reader) in Physical Geography.
+She specialises in the analysis of fossil beetles from a variety of palaeoenvironmental settings, including archaeological sites.
 Much recent work has been concerned with examining early Holocene landscapes in response to natural and human-induced change and especially the transition to agriculture in the Neolithic, effects on the landscape and the extent to which such activities impacted the development of the cultural landscape.

 Ms Nika Shilobod, Plymouth University

 Nika is a current PhD student at Plymouth in Physical Geography.
 She started in October 2017 and is being supervised by Dr Nicki Whitehouse, Dr Ben Gearey and Professor Ralph Fyfe, working on the ‘Reconstructing the Wildscape’ project.
 After receiving her MSc in Archaeology of the North in 2014, she has been working in aerial imaging and geomatics in the United States.

 Kim is a post-doctoral researcher on the 'Reconstructing the Wildscape' project.